chipsalliance/f4pga/source/fasm-specification.rst

 A FASM file is illegal if a bit in the final bitstream must be set and cleared to respect the set of features specified in the FASM file.

 An empty FASM file will generate a platform specific "default" bitstream.
-The FASM file will specific zero or more features that mutate the "default" bitstream into the target bitstream.
+The FASM file will specify zero or more features that mutate the "default" bitstream into the target bitstream.

 File Syntax description
 -----------------------